Raita

 • Then you add the cucumber and onion.
 I like to peel and seed the cucumber.
 You can also grate cucumber, but make sure to squeeze the moisture out with paper towels or a dish towel.
 I like to use red onion, but you can use white as well.
 I have seen some recipes with carrots too.

 • Lastly, you add the fresh herbs and spices.
-Cilantro is a must!
+Chopped cilantro is a must!
 It adds so much freshness.
 We also add ground coriander.
+The yogurt is salty so you don’t need to add salt, but you can add a dash of black pepper.

 Raita ingredients in a bowl.